Teaching Transformers Causal Reasoning through Axiomatic Training: Axiomatic Training For Transitivity Axiom

 \textbf{Training Datasets.} The training data consists of sequential chains of lengths from [3,6].
 In addition to sequential chains, random flipping of edges is done with 0.5 probability.
 See Appendix~\ref{sec:train_eval} for details on these hyperparameters.
 Our training data consists of 175k axiom demonstrations.
 We use three versions of training data to evaluate the impact of different data perturbations.

-\begin{enumerate}[noitemsep] \item \textbf{Only Causal Chains (OCC)}: This set comprises of graphs with only sequential chains (see causal graph topology in Sec~\ref{sec:data_format} for details). \item \textbf{Training Setup 1 (TS1)}: This setup comprises of 73k examples where the underlying graphs has random flipping and 101k causal graphs where the underlying graphs has sequential chains.
+\begin{enumerate}[noitemsep] \item \textbf{Only Causal Chains (OCC)}: This set comprises of graphs with only sequential chains (see causal graph topology in Sec~\ref{sec:data_format} for details). \item \textbf{Training Setup 1 (TS1)}: This setup comprises of 73k examples where the underlying graphs have random flipping and the remaining 101k causal graphs are sequential chains.
 Since flipping is done randomly across all consecutive pairs of nodes in the given chain, some complete reversals are also formed.
-In this training set, around 12k completely reversed chains are present. \item \textbf{Training Setup 2 (TS2)}: This setup comprises more simple sequential chains (132k), while we decrease chains with random flipping (42k) to keep the overall size around 175k to see the effect of adding examples with complicated graphs on model's performance. \end{enumerate}
+In this training set, around 12k completely reversed chains are present. \item \textbf{Training Setup 2 (TS2)}: This setup comprises of more simple sequential chains (132k), while we decrease chains with random flipping (42k) to keep the overall size around 175k to see the effect of adding examples with complicated graphs on model's performance. \end{enumerate}

-\textbf{Evaluation Datasets. } In addition to the evaluation sets described earlier (length generalization, node name shift, order of chains, and branching), we add another evaluation set that is a combination of three shifts.
+\textbf{Evaluation Datasets. } In addition to the evaluation sets described earlier in Sec \ref{subsec:eval_strategy} (length generalization, node name shift, order of chains, and branching), we add another evaluation set that is a combination of three shifts.

-$\mathbf{MultiEval_{SLR}}$ \textbf{(Shuffling + Random Flipping + Length Sequence)}: This setup involves evaluation on 3 levels of complexities together: shuffling of sentence for representing the sequences, each sequence having random flipping, and some sequences having longer length than sequences in training set (upto 9).
+$\mathbf{MultiEval_{SLR}}$ \textbf{(Shuffling + Random Flipping + Length Sequence)}: This setup merges three kinds of complexities: shuffling of sentence for representing the sequences, each sequence having random flipping, and some sequences having longer length than sequences in training set (upto 9).